dschmenk/PLASMA/doc/User Manual.md

 | AND  |  logical AND

 ### Statements
 PLASMA definitions are a list of statements the carry out the algorithm.
 Statements are generally assignment or control flow in nature.
+Generally there is one statement per line.
+The ';' symbol seperates multiple statements on a single line.
+It is considered bad form to have multiple statements per line unless they are very short.

 #### Assignment
 Assignments evaluate an expression and save the result into memory.
 They can be very simple or quite complex.
 A simple example: